Admissions

 Foundation Stage

 Children start school in the September following their 4th birthday.
-The admissions round opens in November for the following September and applications are made online at www.kent.gov.uk/ola.
+The admissions round opens on 5th November 2024 for the following September and applications are made online at www.kent.gov.uk/ola.
 If you have any difficulty with the process, please do not hesitate to contact us as we will be happy to help with the application process.
-You should choose up to 3 schools in order of preference, and the Local Education Authority will advise you in the middle of April which school you have been allocated.
+You should choose up to 3 schools in order of preference, and the Local Education Authority will advise you on Wednesday 16th April 2025 which school you have been allocated.

-We hold new parent tours in October, November, December and January to give prospective families an opportunity to view the school.
-Details of the tours can be found on our calendar.
+We hold new parent and carers tours in October, November, December and January to give prospective families an opportunity to view the school.
+Details of the tours can be found on our calendar or by calling the office.
 Please contact the school office with the date you would like to attend.

-If your child is due to start Primary school in September 2024, you can appeal if you are refused a place at one of your preferred schools on National Offer Day (Tuesday, 16 April 2024).
-You needed to submit your appeal before Tuesday 14 May 2024 for it to be considered by Tuesday 16th July 2024.
+If your child is due to start Primary school in September 2025, you can appeal if you are refused a place at one of your preferred schools on National Offer Day (Wednesday, 16th April 2025).
+You needed to submit your appeal before 14th May 2025 for it to be considered July 2025.
 Any appeals received after this time will be heard within 40 school days from the deadline, or where reasonably possible in line with updated guidance from the Department for Education.

 For late applications, appeals should be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged where reasonably possible in line with updated guidance from the Department for Education